Airtight glass storage jars in a warm wooden cabinet

 Storing Cannabis With Children Or Pets In The Home

-NYS Part 113 requires cannabis products to be sold in child-resistant packaging.
-Best practices for homes with children or pets:
+New York requires cannabis to be sold in child-resistant packaging.
+In a home with kids or pets:

 Pet safety.
 Cannabis is toxic to pets, especially dogs.
-Pet ingestion produces serious symptoms requiring veterinary attention.
-Store cannabis products where pets cannot access them.
+If a pet gets into it, that is a vet situation.
+Store everything where pets cannot reach it.

 08